jackwillis/teleogram/README.md

 ### Heroku

-This application is ready to deploy on Heroku.
+To deploy on Heroku, you must:
+1. Configure environment variables.
-Make sure to set up environment variables and provision a PostgreSQL server, from Heroku or elsewhere.
+2. Provision a PostgreSQL server, from Heroku or elsewhere.
+By default, Heroku will attach a hobby-level PostgreSQL server to your new app instance and set the `DATABASE_URL` environment variable automatically.
+3. Run `rails db:create db:migrate` in the production environment.

 ## Environment variables